 When associate lecturer Irene Pons, four legal studies students and a videographer from UCF’s Center for Distributed Learning set out on a trip to the Texas-Mexico border during spring break they didn’t know what to expect.
-But at the end of their week-long adventure they returned home with life-changing experiences, a deeper desire to help others, and a documentary that’s now nominated for three Suncoast Regional Emmys.
+But at the end of their week-long adventure they returned home with life-changing experiences, a deeper desire to help others and a documentary that’s now won a Suncoast Regional Emmy.

-Three episodes of A Break for Impact — a seven-part docuseries produced by Aaron Hose, Christine Kane and Tim Reid from CDL’s video team — are being used as a teaching tool in Pons’ Immigration Law and Policy class and are up for the honors in December.
-The awards include one for the team’s work in the Public/Current/Community Affairs category for their work on the series’ Eyes of the Night episode.
+A Break for Impact — a seven-part docuseries produced by Aaron Hose, Christine Kane and Tim Reid from CDL’s video team — is being used as a teaching tool in Pons’ Immigration Law and Policy class.
+In December 2020, the trio won an Emmy in the Public/Current/Community Affairs category for their work on the series’ Eyes of the Night episode.
 Hose and Kane were also nominated for awards for their roles as director and videographer, respectively.

 “It’s critical to keep a lens trained on the border. … Bringing attention to this humanitarian crisis is the only way to effect change.” — Christine Kane, UCF CDL videographer

 “This is my first Emmy nomination, so I’m beyond thrilled and feel inspired to take on more projects like this in the future,” Kane says.
 “It’s critical to keep a lens trained on the border.
 So many terrible things are happening right now because we as a nation aren’t paying attention.”